prit342/simple-k8s-validating-webhook/README.md

 ## Testing

-- Apply the Pod.yaml that does not have the label `owner` added to to it and then you will see the request is rejected by our validating admission controller.
+- Apply the Pod.yaml that does not have the label `owner` and you will see the request is rejected by the validating admission controller.

 ```bash
 kubectl apply -f k8s-manifests/pod.yaml                                                                           130 ↵